andiswamchunu/Loan-Approval-Analysis/README.md

 - Identified key factors that influence loan approval such as income, credit score, and employment status.

 ### Key Findings
-- Higher credit scores and stable employment significantly increase loan approval chances.
+- Higher credit scores do not neccesarily increase loan approval chances.
 - Applicants with bankruptcy history or high debt-to-income ratios are more likely to be denied.
 - Insights suggest potential improvements in the loan application process to reduce default risks.